artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### Additional information

 - **In API 2.0, dimension and metric names are slightly different from API 1.4**.
-To get new metric and dimension names and reproduce the behavior Adobe Analytics UI as closely as possible,  [enable the Debugger feature in Adobe Analytics Workspace](https://github.com/AdobeDocs/analytics-2.0-apis/blob/master/reporting-tricks.md): it allow you to visualize the back-end JSON requests made by Adobe Analytics UI to Reporting API 2.0.
+To get new metric and dimension names and reproduce the behavior of Adobe Analytics UI as closely as possible,  [enable the Debugger feature in Adobe Analytics Workspace](https://github.com/AdobeDocs/analytics-2.0-apis/blob/master/reporting-tricks.md): it allow you to visualize the back-end JSON requests made by Adobe Analytics UI to Reporting API 2.0.
 -  **In API 2.0, the date granularity parameter was removed, and should now be handled as a dimension**: a request featuring `--adobe-dimension daterangeday` will produce a report with a day granularity.
 - **API 2.0 does not feature Data Warehouse reports yet** (along with other features, that are indicated on the "Current limitations" section of [this page](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/migration-guide.md)).
 For this reason, if you wish to collect multiple-dimension reports, Adobe Analytics Reader 1.4 might be a more efficient solution in terms of processing time.
 - **If you need any further information**, the documentation of Adobe APIs 2.0 can be found [here](https://github.com/AdobeDocs/analytics-2.0-apis).